Jay Treryth - Counsellor and Psychotheraptist

 As a private practitioner I can work with you in a way that suits you and for as long as you want.
 I am qualified to work with you on a variety of issues, including anxiety, depression and loss.
 I am trained in several different approaches which means I can offer counselling tailored to you and your goals.

-Whether you are seeking support working through a crisis or looking for a longer journey to find answers to your questions it's useful to have someone to go with you on that journey.
+Whether you are seeking support working through a crisis or looking for answers to deeper questions it's useful to have someone to go with you on that journey.

 I love working with people to help them reshape their lives into what they want them to be, as they imagine them.
-I believe that we can work together to understand what things in your life contribute to your well-being, and to come to value the parts of you that conflict with the life you want.
+I believe that we can work together to understand what things in your life contribute to your well-being, and to come to value all the different parts of you, even where that's difficult.

 Whether you want to look at something in your past, or something in the present, I can promise you that I'll be with you as we explore your experiences and reactions.
-And I can promise you honesty as we work together, you will have a chance to have someone with you who is committed to your well-being.
+And I can promise you honesty as we work together, you will have someone with you and who is committed to your well-being.